gwarakgames/Nuclear_Reactor/readme.md

 ### Launching the game

-You can access the WIP version of the game on https://rebel-semiconductor.github.io/Nuclear_Reactor/NuclearReactor/
+You can access the WIP version of the game [HERE](https://rebel-semiconductor.github.io/Nuclear_Reactor/NuclearReactor/).

 ### Day One